 10. LOOK FOR PACKAGE DEALS

 Don't tell!
 Airlines and hotels are willing to practically give away their inventory rather than see it go empty.
 That's right.
 Airlines sell their seats at rock-bottom prices.
 Hotels do the same for their rooms.
 Why haven't you heard this before?
 Because they don't exactly go parading down the street announcing it to the world.
 Instead, they roll those empty airplane seats and hotel beds into package deals.
-When you book a package deal (such as the Real Deals that Budget Travel publishes each week), you'll get a good rate on airfare and hotels, some meals, often guided tours, and some ground transportation.
+When you book a package deal, you'll get a good rate on airfare and hotels, some meals, often guided tours, and some ground transportation.
 Don't believe us?
 Take a look at a package deal and then try to book the airfare and hotel separately—the package will almost always be significantly less.

 11. PACK LIKE A PRO